tcrensink/mcp_demo/Readme.md

-This repo contains a very simple exploration of MCP, including the high-level architecture of MCP as well as a short working example from the documentation.
+This repo contains a very simple exploration of MCP, including the high-level architecture of MCP as well as a short working example.

 # What is MCP?